ijazsadiqbasha/Whispr/README.md

 ## Features

 - **Real-time Transcription**: Convert speech to text on-the-fly using advanced AI models.
-- **Multiple AI Models**: Choose from a variety of Whisper models, including tiny, base, small, medium, and large versions.
 - **Customizable Hotkeys**: Set up your preferred hotkey combination for quick and easy access.
 - **Flexible Recording Modes**: Toggle between "Press and Hold" and "Toggle with Hotkey" recording modes.
 - **Visual Feedback**: Sleek microphone overlay with audio visualization and progress indicators.